omerhakim/Twitter_Classification/README.md

 <img src = "./images/image5.png">

-The next step was researchong the most common unique words and bigrams in each group:
+The next step was researching the most common unique words and bigrams in each group:

 <img src = "./images/image6.png">
 <img src = "./images/image23.png">